-Different types of pollen are released throughout the year which can generate hayfever and other allergies.
-These symptoms can have a serious impact on the well-being of some people.
+Different types of pollen are released throughout the year which can generate hay fever and other allergies.
+Our pollen forecast can help you manage these symptoms providing pollen counts five days ahead.

 The pollen count season is normally March to August.
 However, it can start as early as January and end as late as November.

 The pollen season separates into three main sections:

 Our forecast is based on this detailed breakdown of the different types of pollen and their peak times within a season.